marina601/discover-malta/TESTING.md

    - Scroll down and confirm the button is fixed to the top of the page at all times, giving the user an easy access to add this trip to their bag and check availability
    - If the trip's number of tickets is 0, confirm the "Sold Out" is displayed instead, which is not fixed to the top of the page
    - Confirm the button is disabled and the user is not able to click on it
-   - Click on the "Book Now" button confirm modal is appearing asking the user to enter the numer of tickets and booking date
+   - Click on the "Book Now" button confirm modal is appearing asking the user to enter the number of tickets and booking date
    - Confirm if the trip is not family_friendly, the modal displays an input field only for adult tickets
-   - Click on "Add to Suitcase" button without entering any details, confirm the message is displayed "At least 1 adult ticket required to purchase this trip"
+   - Click on "Add to Suitcase" button without entering any details, confirm the message is displayed "Please select the number of tickets for this trip between 1-8"
    - Try to type a letter in the input field, confirm nothing is displayed, as input field expects a number.
    - Enter an adult number of tickets and click on "Add to Suitcase" button, confirm the message displayed "Select the date for your trip"
+   - Type a number greater than 8 into children_tickets input field, confrim a validation message displays "Maximum number of tickets can be selected is 8"
+   - Select the correct number of children tickets, 0 adult tickets and valid date.
+Confirm the validation message appears again to get the number of adult tickets.

    3. Datepicker